 Designing a market for kidney exchange

-Roth typing on his computer while walking on a treadmill at his office 'desk' is a remarkable sight.
+Watching Roth type on his computer while walking on his treadmill desk is a remarkable sight.
 And realizing that the result of this highly-focused economist’s laborious typing might actually save someone’s life changes your perception of his profession.
 How did he come to design a market for kidney exchange?

 Shortly after the first kidney exchange, Roth and his colleagues wrote a proposal to design a market for kidney exchange.
-Since then, their method has become a standard form of transplantation in the United States.
+Since then, their method has become a standard form of transplantation in the US.

 Do rules make markets freer?